peterkibuchi/SentientAI/README.md

 ## Acknowledgements
-- I borrowed some ideas from [OpenAI](https://www.openai.com/).
+- I took some inspiration from [OpenAI](https://www.openai.com/).
-- I borrowed some ideas from [DigitalOcean](https://www.digitalocean.com) as well - most notably the DigitalOcean blue and the banner image.
+- I borrowed some ideas from [DigitalOcean](https://www.digitalocean.com) as well, most notably the DigitalOcean blue and the banner image.
 - I also followed [Tania Rascia](https://www.taniarascia.com/)'s tutorial on [*Design for Developers*](https://www.taniarascia.com/design-for-developers/).
 I learnt plenty, and my design has greatly improved as a result.
 - Many thanks to all of them, for inspiring and helping me create what I believe to be the most beautiful thing I have created yet.